Graduate degrees and programs

 Search for a program

-Search our programs and see an overview of the programs that interest you and review their requirements.
+Search our programs and see an overview of the programs that interest you and review program requirements.

 Programs of Study

 See details on a program's coursework and credit hour requirements in its program of study

 Accelerated bachelor and master’s degree programs provide the opportunity for outstanding NAU undergraduates working on completing their bachelor’s degree to simultaneously begin work on a master’s degree.